tonester92/recipe_flan/README.md

 ## Usage
 Have you ever wanted to know the ingrendients, directions, and reviews for a recipe?
-Follow the directions then in the program, "Enter the number for the recipe you want or tyoe exit to enter" If you type 1: You will get the Food Network Flan recipe with all of its stats If you type 2: You will get the All Recipes Flan recipe with all of its stats If you have not decided: "Not sure which one is the best?
+Follow the directions then in the program, "Enter the number for the recipe you want or tyoe exit to enter" If you type 1: You will get the Food Network Flan recipe with all of its stats.
+  If you type 2: You will get the All Recipes Flan recipe with all of its stats.
+  If you have not decided: "Not sure which one is the best?
 Type Number again.
 Or picked your favorite already?
 Type exit" If you decided the one recipe you want, type exit: "Goodbye, Which One Is Better for You?"
 In the end you get to decide.

 ## Development